 Perhaps one of the most common forms of logo symbols is the abstract, or icon.
 Out of an infinite possible list of shapes and objects you can choose to represent your brand, the best abstract logo symbols typically capture some core aspects of the brand itself.

 Take Tinder, for instance.
-Given what the dating app offers, the simple flame icon effortlessly captures the user experience.
+Given what the dating app offers, the simple flame app logo effortlessly captures the user experience.
 It’s obvious enough to be immediate, yet subtle enough to spark interest.
-Abstract or icon logos are a flexible way to capture specific ideas about your brand—while leaving some room for the viewer’s interpretation.

 While interactive logo symbols are a little harder to pull off, the end result is often worth it.
 The Amazon logo symbol acts as both a friendly smile and as a representation of the brand’s promise: to stock everything from A to Z. Smart, huh?